Katharine Burdekin: Writing career

-Burdekin wrote several novels during the 1920s, but she later considered The Rebel Passion (1929) to be her first mature work.
+Burdekin wrote several novels during the 1920s.
+Of her first novel Anna Colquhoun, the Evening News of Sydney noted that it was "one of the most promising first novels that has come our way for a long time", but she later considered The Rebel Passion (1929) to be her first mature work.
 The Burning Ring (1927) and The Rebel Passion are both time travel fantasies.

 In the 1930s she wrote thirteen novels, six of which were published.
 Her partner describes how Burdekin's wide-ranging reading would precede a period of quiet for a few days.
 She would then appear to surrender herself to writing and she would write single mindedly until it was complete.
 She didn't appear to plan her books, and each book was completed within six weeks.

 Burdekin began using the pseudonym Murray Constantine in 1934.
 She allegedly adopted the pseudonym to protect her family from the risk of repercussions and attacks for her novel's political nature and strong criticism of fascism.
 Murray Constantine's true identity was unknown until long after Burdekin's death.

 In Proud Man (1934) Burdekin uses the arrival of a hermaphrodite visitor from the future to criticise 1930s gender roles.
 Published the same year, The Devil, Poor Devil! is a satirical fantasy about how the Devil's power is undermined by modern rationalism.

 Burdekin published her best-known novel, Swastika Night (1937), as Murray Constantine.
 Reflecting Burdekin's analysis of the masculine element in fascist ideology, Swastika Night depicts a world divided between two militaristic powers: the Nazis and Japan.
 Burdekin anticipated the Holocaust and understood the dangers presented by a militarised Japan while most people in her society were still supporting a policy of appeasement.
 A pacifist committed to communist ideals, Burdekin abandoned pacifism in 1938 out of the conviction that fascism had to be fought.